About the Diocese of Altoona-Johnstown

-The Church of Altoona-Johnstown is home to 89 parishes, 74 active Diocesan priests and 36 permanent deacons.
-Two men are enrolled in seminaries in preparation for Ordination to the Diocesan Priesthood.
+The Church of Altoona-Johnstown is home to 86 parishes, 63 Diocesan priests and 34 permanent deacons.
+Six men are enrolled in seminaries in preparation for Ordination to the Diocesan Priesthood.
 The Diocese is further served by priests from various Religious orders, including the Third Order Regular Franciscans, the Conventual Franciscans, and the Order of Saint Benedict.

 Communities of nuns and sisters have served locally since 1848, and today engage in a variety of ministries including Catholic education, healthcare, social services and contemplative lives of prayer.